MicrosoftLearning/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_10_Lab1_Ex01_Hunting.md

 You are a Security Operations Analyst working at a company that implemented Microsoft Sentinel.
 You have received threat intelligence about a Command and Control (C2 or C&C) technique.
 You need to perform a hunt and watch for the threat.

->**Important:** The log data used in the lab was created in the previous module.
-See **Attack 3** on WIN1 server in Exercise 5.
+>**Important:** The lab exercises for Learning Path #10 are in a *standalone* environment.
+If you exit the lab before completing it, you will be required to re-run the configurations again.

->**Note:** Because you already experienced the process of exploring data in a previous module, this lab provides a KQL statement to start with.
+>**Note:** The log data created in the previous Learning Path *Perform Attacks* lab exercises will not be available in this lab without rerunning the **Attack 3** on WIN1 server in Exercise 5.

 ### Estimated time to complete this lab: 30 minutes